Header Background Image

 The Demon of Unrest

-On April 5, Lincoln faced the ramifications of a critical error: assigning the same warship, the Powhatan, to two separate relief expeditions.
-Late at night, he welcomed Secretary of State Seward and Navy Secretary Gideon Welles, who had hurriedly come after receiving a distressing telegram from New York.
-Upon reading the telegram, Lincoln expressed disbelief and took full responsibility for what he deemed carelessness and heedlessness on his part.
-He insisted to Seward that the Powhatan must accompany the Sumter expedition, stressing that the operation’s success was vital and could not be jeopardized.
+Fatal error marked a pivotal moment on April 5, when President Lincoln found himself grappling with the consequences of a critical mistake.
+He had assigned the same warship, the Powhatan, to two separate relief expeditions.
+Late that night, after receiving a troubling telegram from New York, Lincoln quickly convened with Secretary of State William Seward and Navy Secretary Gideon Welles.
+Upon reading the telegram, Lincoln expressed his disbelief and took full responsibility for the mishap, acknowledging his carelessness and oversight.
+He insisted that the Powhatan be reassigned to accompany the Sumter expedition, stressing that the success of the operation was too vital to be jeopardized by the mistake.
+Lincoln’s sense of urgency was evident, as he fully understood the stakes involved and the potential repercussions of the error.

 0 Comments